There’s this weird phenomenon where you meet someone new and then 1 second later it’s impossible to remember each other’s names.

 This is not necessary or feasible.
 Prioritize based on these categories:

-(1) law that has been tested in the past (which you can only find out by solving problems) + related sub-issues including nuances of each element of “big” rules, exceptions, defenses, related minor issues, etc. (see part 1 above)
+(1) law that has been tested in the past (which you can only find out by solving problems) + rules for related sub-issues, including nuances of each element of “big” rules, exceptions, defenses, related minor issues, etc. (see part 1 above)

-Dude, how do you expect me to remember all this (and more)?
-Summarize!
+Dude, how do you expect me to remember all this?

 - Memorize things by testing your recall frequently.

-- Test yourself with real scenarios, e.g., past essays, real MBE questions.
+- Test yourself in real scenarios, e.g., past essays and MBE questions.

 - Understand the concept of what you’re trying to memorize.